mike-rogers/mike-rogers.github.com/_posts/2015-06-01-mutation-testing-totally-a-thing.md

 The generated report showed no change in coverage, which is exactly what I wanted to see.
 All the refactored code was covered by the existing tests.

 This experience was pretty transformative.
-It showed me how to use the tool to gain confidence in my refacoring, and that lead to a great deal of comfort in the output.
+It showed me how to use the tool to gain confidence in my refactoring, and that lead to a great deal of comfort in the output.

 ## Conclusions